haifazahra-ui/haifazahra-ui/README.md

 ## 💀 About Me
 - 🌱 Currently learning how to turn bugs into features
 - 🐢 Code speed: fast | Debug speed: loading forever...
-- ☕ Powered by coffee, tea, and instant noodles
+- ☕ Powered by coffee, chocolate, and instant noodles
 - 🛌 Sleep skills: 10/10 | Social life: 404 Not Found

 ---